 No praise can be too high for Hanif, who established himself as one of the greatest batsmen produced by Pakistan during the first decade.
 He dominated stands of 152, 112, 154, and 121 runs for the first four wickets, a truly memorable and unprecedented feat.
 The very same series saw another batsman, the legendary Garfield Sobers, one of the greatest left-handed all-rounders the game has known.
 He scored 365 not out to break the record of Len Hutton of England.

 In 120 years of Test cricket, no two batsmen had scored a triple century each in the same series.
 He shared a record 476-run second-wicket stand with Conrad Hunte in the third Test at Kingston, Jamaica.
 No West Indian batsmen had ever dominated a Test series as did Garfield Sobers that year.

 Pakistan wiped out the memory of these demoralizing defeats suffered by Kardar’s team in the Caribbean during that 1958 tour Down Under.
 Fazal Mahmood (who had taken over the reins of captaincy from the retired Kardar) the touring West Indies team under Gerry Alexander were beaten 2-1 in 1959.

-The visitors were outplayed by 10 wickets in the first Test at Karachi and by 41 runs within three days in the second Test at Dacca which was then a part of Pakistan in the east wing.
-It was a low scoring match in which Fazal Mahmood once again claimed 12 for 100 confirming his claim as the greatest match-winning bowler of the first decade.
-See Pakistan Cricket history on Wikipedia.
+The visitors were outplayed by 10 wickets in the first Test at Karachi and by 41 runs within three days in the second Test at Dacca, which was then a part of Pakistan on the east wing.
+It was a low-scoring match in which Fazal Mahmood once again claimed 12 for 100, confirming his claim as the greatest match-winning bowler of the first decade.
+See Pakistan cricket history on Wikipedia.